meschedl/Unckless_Lab_Resources/Infection_survival_analyses/Combined-rep-1-2-16Cq-injt/Combined-2-replicate-16Cq-injections.md

 ggsave("16Cq-inject-male.jpeg")
 ```

-    Saving 7 x 8 in image
+    Saving 9 x 7 in image

 ### Comparing Models and Looking at Stats